mateusolintof/masterfile-proposal/README.md

 ## Notes
 - Numbers and pricing are fictitious placeholders.
 - The 3D background is intentionally softened to keep focus on content.
+- `artifacts/` stores local QA outputs (screenshots) and is ignored by Git.